Cyclone Alibera: Meteorological history

 On December 29, Alibera began a steady track to the southwest after the ridge weakened, and briefly deteriorated to minimal tropical storm status.
 However, it re-intensified to just shy of tropical cyclone status on January 1.
 Shortly thereafter, Alibera made landfall north of Mananjary in southeastern Madagascar, at 3 a.m. local time on New Year's Day, with 10‑minute winds of 115 km/h.
 The storm quickly weakened over land, but again restrengthened upon reaching the Mozambique Channel on January 3.
 This was short-lived, as Alibera weakened back to tropical depression status by January 5.
 The storm moved to the southeast, turned to the southwest, and finally back to the southeast before dissipating on January 7, having been swept into the westerlies.

-Alibera was the second longest-lasting tropical cyclone in the basin since the start of satellite imagery, with a duration of 22 days.
-Only Cyclone Georgette in 1968 lasted longer at 24 days.
-After Alibera, the only storm to approach Alibera's duration was Cyclone Leon–Eline in 2000, which lasted 21 days in the basin (29 days overall).
+Alibera was the second longest-lasting tropical cyclone in the basin since the start of satellite imagery by the time it had dissipated, with a duration of 22 days.
+Cyclone Georgette in 1968 lasted longer at 24 days.
+After Alibera, the only storm to approach Alibera's duration until Cyclone Freddy, was Cyclone Leon–Eline in 2000, which lasted 21 days in the basin (29 days overall).